-I develop and maintain free software in my spare time.
+I develop and maintain open source software in my spare time.
 Most of the software packages available here are for Apple's macOS.
 They are distributed as free software under various permissive open source licenses.
-Some of them are on GitHub if you want to lend a hand.
+All of them are on GitHub if you want to lend a hand.

-If you find my software packages useful, please make a donation.
-I rely on your support when it comes to maintaining and improving them.
+If you find my software useful, please make a donation.

 Platypus is a developer tool that creates native Mac applications from command line scripts.
-Such scripts can then be run transparently as applications through the macOS window environment instead of running through a terminal client.
+Such scripts can then run natively as applications via the macOS window environment instead of running through a terminal client.

-Sloth is a Mac application that shows all open files and sockets in use by all running applications on your system.
-This makes it easy to see which apps are using which files and sockets.
+Sloth is a Mac application that shows all open files and sockets in use by all running processes on your system.
+This makes it easy to inspect which apps are using which files and sockets.
 It's basically a friendly, exploratory GUI for

 Fast native Mac power-user app to quickly find files on entire HFS+/APFS volumes by scanning the file system catalog.
 Do you miss the good ol’ days before Spotlight, when search on the Mac simply scanned the filesystem?
 Yeah, me too.